Eye Examinations

 Conditions that can be seen by our optometrists:

-Professional drivers are frequently required to undergo testing to prove their visual aptitude.
-We offer all types of testing required by DVLA NI and offer Certification services for our patients.
+Professional drivers are frequently required to undergo examination to prove their visual aptitude.
+We offer all types of examinations required by DVLA NI.

 HGV drivers should have a visual acuity of at least 6/7.5 in one eye and 6/60 in the other on the Snellen scale.